m4opt/m4opt/docs/guide/fov.rst

 ****************************

-This module provides functions to compute the footprint of the field of view of a detector on the sky when oriented toward arbitary coordinates.
+This module provides functions to compute the footprint of the field of view of a detector on the sky when oriented toward arbitrary coordinates.
 We provide two
 functions: :meth:`~m4opt.fov.footprint` which transforms the field of view to any sky coordinate (and optional positional angle), and :meth:`~m4opt.fov.footprint_healpix` which computes the HEALPix pixels